mattanddesign/Measure.js/readme.md

 # Measure.js

-Usually when we write something it's so someone can read it.
 Measure.js helps to make your web typography a more legible, and therefore more likely to be read.

 ### Huh, measure?